sidiBks/API_2/Algo_Class/TD_1 - Pseudo-code/Exercice_1.md

 ````
 Algorithme_1
-    A, B, C : Entier
+    A, B, C : ENTIER
     ---
 DEBUT
     A <- 5